By Selene Raj

 The couple insisted on gifting her with a service dog to help her refocus on herself, even after her initial protests.

 So, in August, she met the four-month-old pup who would transform her life forever, reuniting her with a version of herself she believed no longer existed.
 A German Shephard, his name is Archimedes, that she calls Archie for short.

 “He saved my life, literally,” she said, “There were a lot of moments where I didn’t know how to move forward.”

-Courtesy of Steadfast and with the help of fundraising efforts, Archie is also being trained by a certified K9 Master Trainer, specializing in obedience, socialization, Early Neurological Stimulation, and bringing comfort to survivors.
+Courtesy of Steadfast, and the help of fundraising, Archie is also being trained by a certified K9 Master Trainer, specializing in obedience, socialization, Early Neurological Stimulation, and bringing comfort to survivors.

 He is calm, affectionate, and helpful in ways she couldn’t have imagined — making her feel safe and better.
 He was also trained to help her do things she wasn’t able to do because of PTSD, like stay in a grocery store when there was a loud noise or leave her apartment when the fire alarm went off.

 “He makes me feel like I have one more reason to get up,” she said.

 Archie accompanies Krawczyk to school every day, helping her in and out of the hallways.
 Also, he serves as a campus emotional support animal.
 When Krawczyk sees Archie playing with her students and how happy he makes them, it puts her in a much better place.